zawzaww/aosp-android/README.md

 My Personal Android Open Source Project (AOSP) SourceCode For building Custom Pure Android OS

-- I aimed for reducing SourceCode's fileszie for my personal AOSP Projects
+- I aimed for reducing Android SourceCode's fileszie for my personal AOSP Projects.
-- Removed unnecessary project paths - device trees, kernel trees, system packages and more...
+- Removed unnecessary android repos - device trees, kernel prebuilts, system packages and more...
-- If you need Pure AOSP Sources, you can use this my personal Repo
+- If you need Pure AOSP Sources, you can use this my personal GitHub Repo.

 ## How To Build Pure AOSP ROM For Your Android Device